 For best results, when planting directly in the garden, use 1 cup of Epsom salt per 100 square feet or plowed soil.
 You can also mix one to two tablespoons of salt in each hole before dropping in the seeds.
 Read how to use Epsom salt when starting seeds in small containers.

 Tomato plants are popular garden residents and have fruits weight exceeding the plant size, leading to much higher chances of magnesium deficiency.

-This makes the plant demand almost twice the amount of magnesium than other plants.
+This makes the plant demand a doubled amount of magnesium levels than other plants.
 Tomato vines are also prone to calcium deficiency, and that’s why most tomato fertilizer is calcium-rich.

 This makes both (magnesium and calcium) compete for root absorption.

-Therefore, to prevent this, foliar feed your plants with Epsom salt instead of only adding it to the soil;
+Therefore, to prevent this, use foliar spray on your plants with Epsom salt instead of only adding it to the soil;

 - Delivering magnesium to the plants at a faster rate